 Esther is an active researcher, with interests in UK avian and mammalian ecology and conservation.
 She is particularly interested in assessing the impact of changing landscapes on population trends and human-wildlife conflicts.

 Esther gained a first class honours in Wildlife Conservation from Nottingham Trent University, an MRes in Conservation Biology from the University of Nottingham and a PhD in Ecology from Nottingham Trent University.

-Before joining NTU as a lecturer in 2019, Esther worked as a Research Ecologist with the British Trust for Ornithology.
-She worked on a range of projects related to bird population trends.
+Before joining NTU as a lecturer in 2019, Esther worked as a Research Ecologist with the British Trust for Ornithology where she worked on a range of projects related to bird populations.
 Esther has also worked with the Nottinghamshire Wildlife Trust and People's Trust for Endangered Species, conducting riparian mammal research across Nottinghamshire and Derbyshire.
 Esther has also worked as a freelance ecological consultant, carrying out bird, bat, amphibian and reptile surveys.

 Esther has broad research interests related to the ecology and conservation of birds and mammals (mainly) in the UK.
 She has led and/or been involved in the following research areas:

 - Impacts of urbanisation and development on wildlife

 - Human-wildlife conflict (particularly raptors)